toshiaki-jaist/rprd/README.md

 The number of collision scenarios: 11 (cutin_col.gif)

-The number of collision scenarios that those after the collision are ignored: 3 (cutin_col_tm.gif) ???
-This seems strange.
-To be checked.
+The number of collision scenarios that those after the collision are ignored: 8 (cutin_col_tm.gif)